Voltstro/VoltProjects/README.md

 ### Building

 To build VoltProjects, simply use your IDE, or `dotnet build`.
-Please not that Yarn will automatically be run for you.
+Please note that Yarn will automatically be run for you.

 #### Publishing

-For publishing, run the `src/DevScripts/publish-linux-x64.ps1` file with PowerShell.
+For publishing, run the `src/DevScripts/publish-linux-x64.ps1` script with PowerShell.
 This will build a published build of VoltProject for linux-x64.
 You can then run this build however you feel like, whether that is directly facing the internet, behind a reverse proxy, or for local use only.

 ### VoltProjects Config